AdobeDocs/experience-manager-65.en/help/sites-administering/segmentation.md

 Such tests can also be performed on content pages and in combination with targeted content and related **Activities** and **Experiences**.

 If you have set up an activity and experience using the prime age group segment example above, you can easily test your segment with the activity.
-For details about setting up an activity, please see the related [documentation on authoring targeted content](/help/sites-authoring/content-targeting-touch.md).
+For details about setting up an activity, see the related [documentation on authoring targeted content](/help/sites-authoring/content-targeting-touch.md).

 1. In editing mode of a page where you have set up targeted content, you can see that the content is targeted via arrow icon on the content.